saluumaa/vet-clinic-database/README.md

 ## About the Project

-> This project is built with React, it helps organise and save your favorite books.
+> This project is built with PostegreSQL, it helps build database and let you add, update and delete data in the database.

 ## Built With